dyphire/mpv-config/scripts/uosc/README.md

 When `Command.value` is a string, it'll be passed to `mp.command(value)`.
 If it's a table (array) of strings, it'll be used as `mp.commandv(table.unpack(value))`.
 The same goes for `Menu.on_close` and `on_search`. `on_search` additionally appends the current search string as the last parameter.

 `Menu.type` is used to refer to this menu in `update-menu` and `close-menu`.
-While the menu is open this value will be available in `user-data/uosc/menu/type`.
-Keep in mind that `nil` is a valid value.
-If the menu is closed `mp.get_property_native()` will return an error as the second return value.
+While the menu is open this value will be available in `user-data/uosc/menu/type` and the `shared-script-properties` entry `uosc-menu-type`.
+If no type was provided, those will be set to `'undefined'`.

 `palette` specifies that this menu's primarily mode of interaction is through a search input.
 When enabled, search input will be visible at all times (doesn't have to be enabled and can't be disabled), and `title` will be used as input placeholder while search query is empty.

 `search_debounce` controls how soon the search happens after the last character was entered in milliseconds.
 Entering new character resets the timer.
 Defaults to `300`.
 It can also have a special value `'submit'`, which triggers a search only after `ctrl+enter` was pressed.

 `search_submenus` makes uosc's internal search handler (when no `on_search` callback is defined) look into submenus as well, effectively flattening the menu for the duration of the search.
+This property is inherited by all submenus.

 `search_suggestion` fills menu search with initial query string.
 Useful for example when you want to implement something like subtitle downloader, you'd set it to current file name.